la-cc/working-with-vcluster/README.md

 # Overview

+*_NOTE (28.03.2023)_*: In the exchange with a contributor of loft-sh it turned out that the requested solution should run in rootless mode by default.
+In addition, the documentation will soon be adapted to the missing values.

 This is a short tutorial on how to get vcluster deployed with the K3s distribution in rootless mode (running as non-root user).

 There are some errors in the official documentation.